 The white facade 19th-century pub is opposite Bray harbour.
 (You will pass Martello terrace, the childhood home of author James Joyce to reach the bar).

 The Harbour Bar is a quirky, historic pub retaining a rare, old world charm.
 The two storey, stone-floor pub is packed with memorabilia and regularly hosts live music (including traditional music sessions) and other events.

 Don’t miss the chance to enjoy a pint – or a cup of tea!- in ‘The Good Room’, a rear snug section of the bar complete with a sofa, open fire and a cat!
 It will remind you of your Irish granny’s living room!

 How to get to Bray

-It is an easy, direct one hour drive on the N11 from Dublin to Bray.
+Bray can be included in any Ireland itinerary as it is an easy, direct one hour drive on the N11 from Dublin to Bray.
 Fee-paying parking is available in the town centre and at either end of the seafront esplanade.

 The DART departs approximately every 15 minutes from Connelly Station (stopping at other Dublin city stations en route) and arrives in Bray (Daly) around 45 minutes later.
 Timetables vary.

 Day return tickets cost 6.75 Euro for adults and 3.20 Euro for children.